jaceklaskowski/librarian-clojure/README.md

 ## How to contribute (test first please)

  1. Open a terminal and fire up `lein2 midje --lazytest`
- 2. Write a test that fails
+ 2. Write a test that fails (see [Issues](https://github.com/jaceklaskowski/librarian-clojure/issues) for ideas)
- 3. Fix it and send a pull request
+ 3. Fix, commit and send a pull request
  4. Rinse and repeat

 ## License